-Transit visas allow nationals of countries not referred to in the chart to travel Romania and can be issued for one, two or multiple transits provided that each period does not exceed five days.
+Transit visas allow nationals of certain countries (but not those referred to in the chart above) to travel Romania and can be issued for one, two or multiple transits provided that each period does not exceed five days.
 Documentation required includes an existing visa for the destination state, a valid travel ticket, and in the case of vehicle drivers a green card, driving licence and vehicle registration documents.

 Romania is not a member of the Schengen Area.
 However it is set to join the area once the European Council reaches an agreement.
 This will allow residents of other Schengen countries (the majority of western Europe excluding the UK and Ireland) to travel freely to Romania without having to negotiate border controls.
 A decision on an accession date has yet to be made however.